svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ![Ecosystem](/images/image5.png?raw=true "Ecosystem")

+**Multi Language** is one of the fundamentals of the Ecosystem, including the screeners but also expanding to the newsfeed and dashboard.
+In order to support a global crypto community, we plan to integrate our front end Svandis application offering with translation services serving factual information in a scope of languages on the fly.
+Cryptocurrency projects attract users from all corners of the globe.
+Allowing new users understand the facts in their mother tounge is one of the best ways Svandis can contribute to blockchain adoption.

 ## Svandis DataMining App
 Svandis will offer users a data-mining functionality upon the cross-platform DataMining Application.
 The DataMining App is an open-source crawling application that users can install on their computers to participate into data crowdsourcing.
 Crawling is systematically visiting a number of web pages in order to create and index data.
 The DataMining App is an automated software that crawl websites, grabbing copies of pages to index.